-If Satan and his angels were to scheme for a thousand years they could not produce doctrines more destructive of Gods purposes in Jesus Christ.
-In this present essay we will focus on the first of the unscriptural doctrines, the concept of two separate churches, one Gentile and one Jewish.
-In some respects, the other two unscriptural doctrines look back to the two-church doctrine for support.
+If Satan and his angels were to scheme for a thousand years, they could not produce doctrines more destructive of God’s purposes in Jesus Christ.
+In this article, we will focus on the first of the unscriptural doctrines, the concept of two separate churches, one Gentile and one Jewish.
+In some respects, the second and third unscriptural doctrines look back to the two-church doctrine for support.

 We often hear of the Gentile church and the Jewish church, or kingdom.
-The concept that there are two churches, two called-out people of the Lord, is not found in the Scriptures; in fact, the oppositethat there is only one Churchis emphasized in the Old Testament and the New.
+The concept that there are two churches, two called-out peoples of the Lord, is not found in the Scriptures.
+In fact, the opposite — that there is only one Church — is emphasized in the Old Testament and the New.

-God calls these people to Himself at some point during their lifetime and gives them a firstfruits of His Spirit.
+God calls these people to Himself at some point during their lifetimes and gives them a firstfruits of His Spirit.
 This is a priestly anointing.

-The Church, God's elect, His true Israel, began with Abraham and Sarah and continued through Isaac and Jacob.
+The Church, God’s elect, His true Israel, began with Abraham and Sarah, and continued through Isaac and Jacob.
 These individuals were the beginning of the holy nation, the royal priesthood.
 The prophetic anointing rested upon them.
-They composed the olive tree, of the eleventh chapter of the Book of Romans.
+They composed the olive tree referred to in Romans chapter 11.